toddbranch/ECE382/notes/L21/index.md

 ### C Headers

-- A separate file that contians a related set of:
+- A separate file that contains a related set of:
     - Function _prototypes_
     - `typedef` declarations
     - `#define` constants